rogelg909/ist-303-team-A/README.md

 - Hla Win Tun
 - Emmanuel Nakitare
 ---
-## 📌 Project Stakeholders
+## 📌 Stakeholders

-Understanding our stakeholders helps us ensure the quiz application meets their needs.
+Understanding our stakeholders ensures that **CodeQuest** meets user needs, supports educators, and remains maintainable by developers.

-1. **🧑‍💻 Users (Learners & Developers)**
+1. **🧑‍🎓 Students & Learners**
-   - Individuals who take the quiz to test and improve their Python knowledge.
+   - Primary users who take quizzes to improve Python knowledge.
-   - Includes students, beginner coders, and professionals refreshing their skills.
+   - Includes CS students, beginner programmers, and bootcamp participants.

-2. **📖 Quiz Content Managers**
+2. **📖 Educators & Content Managers**
-   - Responsible for creating, updating, and managing quiz questions.
+   - Use the **Admin Panel** to create, edit, or manage quiz content.
-   - Includes instructors, tutors, and contributors adding new quiz content.
+   - Includes instructors, tutors, and teaching assistants using the app in classrooms.

-3. **👨‍💻 Developers (Team & Future Contributors)**
+3. **👨‍💻 Development Team & Future Contributors**
-   - Our project team who builds and maintains the web-based quiz application.
+   - Developers who built and maintain the quiz platform.
-   - Future contributors who may extend functionality, add questions, or improve performance.
+   - Future coders may extend functionality, fix bugs, or enhance the user experience.

-4. **🏫 Educators & Instructors**
-   - Teachers who may use this quiz in classrooms to engage students interactively.
-   - Coding bootcamps integrating this quiz for training purposes.

-5. **🌐 Platform Managers (Hosting & Deployment Team)**
+4. **🌐 Platform Managers / DevOps**
-   - Responsible for managing the **Flask web application**, including hosting, security, and database management.
-   - Ensures smooth deployment, scalability, and maintenance of the online quiz platform.
+   - Ensure the app is deployed securely and runs smoothly.
+   - Manage CI/CD pipelines, test automation, and database integrity.

 ---